 - Enhancing civic education: The project gives young people insights into political mechanisms and interdependencies, and develops the individual skills and abilities needed to participate in shaping European policy,

-- Students and young people not participating in the project are invited to join the online community and share their views on the concepts presented,
+- Students and young people not participating in the project are invited to join the debate on Facebook,

 - Participants become part of a Europe-wide partner network comprising NGOs, high-ranking politicians and foundations.